datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 - 1563

 *** =hint
-- There are two outputs form the summary that indicate how many reviews are in this data set.
+- There first row form the `str()` output indicates how many rows are in this data set.
+There is one review per row!

 *** =pre_exercise_code
 ```{r,eval=FALSE}